 There are funky highlights however – again of the renaissance kind – Quietus being one of them.
 That is the kind of spirit we would have liked!
 A little more oomph, some spice, less choir overload.

 The other one of this kind is Trois Vierges (three virgins in French).
 But – gosh – this is a discourse between the orchestra and Simone – no metal whatsoever.
-The duet is not bad – this time done with Roy Khan once upon a time from Kamelot (not surprisingly – they were touring with them at that time).
+The duet is not bad, this time done with Roy Khan, once upon a time from Kamelot1).
 But why on earth they chose a guest singer is a mystery to me.
 The song itself is actually pretty good, yet kinda gloomy.
 The Gothic or renaissance influence is quite apparent, but again very centered on the orchestra.
 Less so (or not at all) on the band, which must have been bored to death recording this.

 To Metal or not To Metal, that is really the question in this album.
 Interestingly, in the concert version of different songs, the band corrected the overdrawn bombast that is prevalent in the recorded album and replaced it with – metal.
 I’ll be damned!
 But unfortunately, I am reviewing the album, not the concert performance.
 It shows ye however what could have been done to get this one way more juice, but for some reason, they didn’t do it.

 In short, an overall impression of mushiness permeates this record.
 Compare it to the former production The Phantom Agony and you will find the oomph wanting in many places.
 As an example, in the 1st album, the intro kind of whetted the appetite, which was then followed by Sensorium.
 Pretty cool, that one – stepping up to the plate, spicing it up.
-However in this 2nd edition, nice try to the same with Dance of Fate after a very weak start, but nowhere near to what we saw before.
+However in this 2nd edition, nice try to do the same with Dance of Fate after a very weak start, but nowhere near to what we saw before.